npruehs/ue4-rts/Documents/Manual/Units.md

 1. Set the _Resources_ to any resources required for production.
 1. Set the _Production Cost Type_ to to _Pay Immediately_ if all costs should be paid in full when starting production, or to _Pay Over Time_ for continuously paying costs (similar to Command & Conquer).
 1. Set the _Refund Factor_ to the factor to multiply refunded resources with after cancelation.
+1. Set the _Finished Sound_ to the sound cue to play when the actor spaws after being produced.
 1. Add the `RTSRequirementsComponent` if the actor should have any requirements, and set the _Required Actors_.